We breed 2-3 litters per year so usually we have

 Merle is a dominant gene that is naturally occurring in many breeds of dog.
-As far as anybody has recorded, it is not naturally occurring in poodles and was likely introduced by breeding a poodle with another breed of dog that has the merle gene.
+It is not known if the gene naturally occurred in poodles and possibly was introduced by breeding a poodle with another breed of dog that has the merle gene.
 Merle is a dominant gene, meaning if one parent was merle you will always get merle in the litter.
-Many generations ago a breeder took a merle puppy from whatever cross they used, bred it to a purebred poodle, kept a merle puppy, bred that puppy to a purebred poodle, and so on until the dog is 99% poodle again.
+Likely many generations ago a breeder took a merle puppy from whatever cross they used, bred it to a purebred poodle, kept a merle puppy, bred that puppy to a purebred poodle, and so on until the dog is 99% poodle again.
 The merle gene has been introduced to several breeds this way and while they may not be 100% purebred it still so close that you could never tell the difference except for the color.

 How big do your puppies get?